wagle/addnas_build_machine/README.md

 (2) Using yum, install the list of RPM's in README.packages.

 (3) Unpack the tarballs in opt/ to /opt on the build machine.
-Notice that one of the unpacks directly, and one unpacks to opt/.
+Notice that one of the unpacks directly to the current directory, and one unpacks to opt/.
 I didnt correct that because I wanted to keep the original tarballs.

 NOTE:  I didn't upgrade the RPM's on the build machine.
 That might work.
 Or it might not.
 Autoconf in addnas_source is pretty brittle.